mincho-js/mincho/README.md

 ## Motivation

-It started with contemplation on approaches management methods for CSS styling.
+It started with contemplation on approaches and management methods for CSS styling.

 Methodologies for CSS selectors are largely divided into visual hierarchy and semantic hierarchy.